 OEM gym jumpsuits are difficult to manufacture because pattern engineering and fabric behavior must work together.

-Unlike leggings or sports bras, a gym jumpsuit is a single continuous garment.
-That creates challenges such as:
+Unlike leggings or sports bras, a jumpsuit is one continuous structure.

-A small error in one area affects the entire fit.
+💬 A small error affects the entire garment—not just one panel.

-This balance is one of the hardest pattern issues.
+👉 This is one of the hardest technical points.

 | Fabric Type | Why It Works |